themanyone/firstpage/README.md

 ## Use GitHub as a Blogging Platform

-Using the above headers we can upload markdown to GitHub and link to it with a permalink: or url: server shortcuts.
-Copy the server shortcuts to the server *once* and the server will forever track them and keep their contents updated as they change on GitHub. **Cached files** with permalink: header will persist even if the remote files are deleted!
-If you do not have access to change the remote file to add a permalink: header to it, use the url : header instead. **URL files** are never cached.
+Using the above headers we can upload markdown to GitHub and add a permalink: header to it, or create a url: shortcut.
+Put these on the server *once* and the server will track updates as they change on GitHub. **Cached files** with permalink: header will persist even if the remote files are deleted!
+If you do not have access to change the remote file to add a permalink: header to it, use the url : shortcut instead. **URL shortcuts** are never cached.

 ## Automatic Keyword Generation